SHRIVP/chatgw/readme.md

 Next Step:-
     As this is a pdf document it doesn't have any PAD tokens.So in next session will add PAD tokems so that the tokenizer can tokeninize the pdf text

+7th Mar, 2024

+    As per this commit the encoder is working as well as the training loop.I understand the encoder part well, thanks to the video tutorial by Andre on tokenizer.
+    In next session will try to understand the training loop.